mcoot/tamods-site/docs/doc_srv_api_properties_items.md

 Item Property Modification can be used to modify the balance properties of equipment items, such as weapons, grenades, packs and deployables.

 All item modification functions and properties fall under the `Items` namespace.
-Pproperties fall under the `Items.Properties` namespace.
+Properties fall under the `Items.Properties` namespace.
 So for instance, one could reference a property with `Items.Properties.ClipAmmo`.

 When listing weapon types: the term `shot weapons` is used to refer to all weapons which act via shooting - i.e. all except grenades, mines and deployables.